silverstripe/silverstripe-omnipay/docs/en/security.md

 You should:

- * Become familiar with SilverStripe security measures, and implement where possible.
+ * Become familiar with standard SilverStripe security measures, and implement where possible.
  * Use SSL security whenever there is a payment-related form.
  * Make the PaymentGatewayController use SSL.